SceneCompleter: Dense 3D Scene Completion for Generative Novel View Synthesis: Experiments

 \subsection{Implementation Details}

 Our model is built upon Stable Diffusion v2~\cite{rombach2022highstablediffusion}.
-Following ViewCrafter~\cite{yu2024viewcraftertamingvideodiffusion}, we trained our model using the DL3DV-10K~\cite{ling2024dl3dv} and RealEstate-10K~\cite{zhou2018stereore10k} datasets.
-Since the two datasets do not provide calibrated depth or other geometric information, we use Dust3R~\cite{wang2024dust3r} to build our training data.
-Specifically, we randomly sample five frames from the scene with different strides (1, 2, 4, 8), simulating different viewpoint variations.
-These five frames are then combined to form a small scene.
-For each set of five frames, we use Dust3R to estimate their corresponding depth, camera pose, and intrinsics.
-During training, for each image, we randomly project one of the five frames onto the current frame, using it as input, while the current frame serves as the constraint (including projecting the current frame itself to address the blur issue).
-We train our model for 50k iterations with an effective batch size of 32 and a learning rate of 3e-5.
+Following ViewCrafter~\cite{yu2024viewcraftertamingvideodiffusion}, we train our model using the DL3DV-10K~\cite{ling2024dl3dv} and RealEstate10K~\cite{zhou2018stereore10k} datasets.
+Since neither dataset provides calibrated depth or other geometric information, we employ Dust3R~\cite{wang2024dust3r} to generate the required training data.
+Specifically, we randomly sample five frames with temporal strides of 1, 2, 4, and 8 to simulate diverse viewpoint changes, and estimate their depth maps, camera poses, and intrinsics with Dust3R.
+During training, each target frame is paired with a randomly projected source frame as the conditional input.
+We train the model for 50k iterations with an effective batch size of 32 and a learning rate of 3e-5 on 8 NVIDIA A6000 GPUs.